 such as railway management systems and automatic insulin pumps.
 Both

-systems are realized using an NXP LPC 1768 mbed microcontroller and
+systems are realized using a microcontroller and C++.

-The students will work using an Agile methodology during four weeks full
+The students will work using an Agile methodology in groups of 4

 students.
 The idea is to specify, design, code and test a functional and

 safe embedded system.
 Each group will demonstrate its product and write